Mancini (Brazilian footballer): Venezia

-He was signed by Serie B side AC Venezia in January 2003.
+He was signed by Serie B side Venezia in January 2003.
 During that time he struggled to adapt to Italian football, and was criticised by the Venezia manager for his errors, and for his habit of controlling the ball with the outside of his foot, which in Italy is considered unconventional.

 Mancini only made 13 appearances for Venezia that season.
-In the summer of 2003 he was signed by A.S.
-Roma for nominal fees totalling €1,000.
+In the summer of 2003 he was signed by AS Roma for nominal fees totalling €1,000.

 Roma

 Having lost Cafu, Roma needed a replacement at right-back, but with his early performances in Italy being far from convincing, many Roma fans were sceptical about his ability.
-However, their then-manager Fabio Capello gave the Brazilian a chance, and Mancini went on to complete a consistent first season in Serie A, the highlight being a backheel flick from a set piece in the Derby della Capitale against S.S.
-Lazio.
+However, their then-manager Fabio Capello gave the Brazilian a chance, and Mancini went on to complete a consistent first season in Serie A, the highlight being a backheel flick from a set piece in the Derby della Capitale against SS Lazio.

 In the 2005–06 season, Mancini began to find his top form, once again becoming a key player for the Roma side.
 Following the Calciopoli scandal, Roma qualified for the UEFA Champions League, giving Mancini the chance to play at the highest level of club football.

 In the last 16 of the 2006–07 UEFA Champions League, Mancini scored a goal against Lyon after beating their defender Anthony Réveillère with several stepovers before firing the ball high into the net.
 That same year, Mancini also celebrated his first silverware since arriving in Italy as Roma won the Coppa Italia, beating Internazionale in the final.

 In the 2007–08 season, Mancini scored eight league goals as Roma reached the quarter-finals of the Champions League and finished as runners-up in Serie A for the second year running.
 He did not have the best of seasons though, in what would prove to be his last in Rome.